santos-sanz/brolex/README.md

 4. Copy your Agent ID and API key
 5. Add them to your environment variables

+If the ElevenLabs domains are blocked in your environment, a local fallback script will be used instead.
+It simply shows a placeholder widget in place of the real voice agent.

 The AI agent will be embedded on the `/agent` page and can answer questions about the watches, provide recommendations, and maintain the satirical tone of the brand.

 ## 🎨 Design Philosophy